 Lots of options

 Families can buy a state sponsored 529 plan from ANY state in the US.
 Many families do not realize this fact.
 They think they are restricted to buying the state plan offered by their home state.
-The funds in a 529 plan can be accessed free of tax to pay for education expenses at any accredited institution anywhere in the world.

 Sometimes, buying from your state plan is a good idea.
 Some states provide a tax deduction to residents who invest in that state’s 529 college savings plan.
 Ohio recently increased their available deduction from $2,000 to $4,000 per year.
 You need to consider if the deduction will have a higher value than the potential earnings in a plan outside your state

 Depending on your family’s situation, having multiple plans from different states may be a good idea.
 Every plan is different, and families must make careful choices.
 529 plans have different investment portfolios that may perform better than others.
 Program options to choose from range from risk based asset allocations, age-based plans, and even those with a fixed earning.
 Customer service may vary widely.
 Also, the service fees for things like enrollment, maintenance, and management of the account can vary and make a big impact on how quickly your account may grow.

 Savingforcollege.com is a great resource to compare 529 plans.
 But maybe this sounds like more variables than you anticipated?
 How can you get personal advice on the best plan for your family if you have more questions?

 Financial brokers can sell “advisor-sold” or “broker-sold” 529 plans.
 (FYI When you select and invest in a 529 plan on your own—DIY style–those are called “direct-sold” plans.)
 However, brokers expect to be paid for their services and advice, and their commissions will impact your overall investment.